If I Ever Lose My Faith in You

 "If I Ever Lose My Faith in You" is a song by English singer-songwriter Sting, released on 1 February 1993 by A&M Records as the lead single from his fourth studio album, Ten Summoner's Tales (1993).
-The song reached number 17 on the US Billboard Hot 100 and the top 40 in several European countries.
+The song, written by him and co-produced with Hugh Padgham, reached number 17 on the US Billboard Hot 100 and the top 40 in several European countries.
 In Canada, the song reached number one, spending three weeks atop the RPM 100 Hit Tracks chart and finishing 1993 as Canada's fourth-most-successful single.

 In 1994, the song won Sting a Grammy Award for Best Male Pop Vocal Performance, while it was also nominated for both Record of the Year and for Song of the Year.
 It has been included on all of Sting's compilation albums since its release, namely Fields of Gold: The Best of Sting 1984–1994 and The Very Best of Sting & The Police.